wp-plugins/simpletix-ticketing-event-registration/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.
+This section describes how to install the SimpleTix plugin and get it working.

-e.g.

-1. Upload all of the files to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress
-3. Enter in your SimpleTix domain or click create account
+2. Enter in your SimpleTix domain or click create account

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.
+= Do you need an existing SimpleTix account? =

+No, you can sign up for on from inside WordPress.
+It takes just 30 seconds.

-= What about foo bar? =
+= Is this free? =

-Answer to foo bar dilemma.
+SimpleTix is Free for Free events.
+For paid events we charge a small flat-rate per ticket fee.
+See SimpleTix.com for pricing.

 == Screenshots ==